 Beaches, mountains and a sophisticated medieval city.
 Sounds idyllic, right?
 It is – welcome to the Spanish island of Mallorca!

-The island is so diverse, however, that staying only in one place will limit what you can experience.
+There are so many delightful things to do in Mallorca – and the island is so diverse – that staying only in one place will limit what you can experience.
 And on a first visit especially, you want to try and take in most of the island.

 So when deciding where to stay in Mallorca, consider choosing not just one hotel, but several.

-One idea?
-Book three Mallorca hotels, one by the beach, one in the mountains (or countryside) and one in Mallorca’s capital, Palma.
+Book three Mallorca hotels – one by the beach, one in the mountains (or countryside) and one in Mallorca’s capital, Palma.
 (We stayed at four hotels in Majorca.)

 Where to stay in Mallorca